vadymmusiienko/escape-vimension/REPORT.md

 To achieve the "horizontal slash" effect, several key modules were configured in a non-trivial way:

 Transform Orientation:

-    Settings: The prefab's Transform component is rotated 90 degrees on the X-axis (m_LocalEulerAnglesHint: {x: 90, y: 0, z: 0}).
+- Settings: The prefab's Transform component is rotated 90 degrees on the X-axis (m_LocalEulerAnglesHint: {x: 90, y: 0, z: 0}).

-    Rationale: Particle systems emit "up" (along their Y-axis) by default.
+- Rationale: Particle systems emit "up" (along their Y-axis) by default.
 This rotation "flattens" the entire system, making it parallel to the ground.
 This is the foundational step that turns a vertical effect into a horizontal, ground-based slash.

 Shape Module:
-    Settings: The Shape is set to Circle (type: 10) , with a Radius of 3 and an Arc of 180 degrees.
+- Settings: The Shape is set to Circle (type: 10) , with a Radius of 3 and an Arc of 180 degrees.
-    Rationale: This defines the precise size and semi-circular area of the boss's attack.
+- Rationale: This defines the precise size and semi-circular area of the boss's attack.
-    Key Setting: The Radius Thickness is set to 0.
+- Key Setting: The Radius Thickness is set to 0.
 This is the most critical setting in this module, as it forces all particles to spawn only on the edge (the arc line) of the shape, not within the area.
 This creates the "slash trajectory" rather than a filled-in pie shape.

 Emission Module:
-    Settings: Rate over Time is 0.
+- Settings: Rate over Time is 0.
 A single Burst is used, emitting 50 particles at Time = 0.
-    Rationale: The attack warning must be instantaneous.
+- Rationale: The attack warning must be instantaneous.
 A single, large burst ensures the entire arc is "drawn" in a single frame, providing a clear and immediate warning to the player.

 Main Module (Speed & Lifetime):
-    Settings: Start Speed is set to 0.
+- Settings: Start Speed is set to 0.
 Start Lifetime is set to 1 second.
-    Rationale: Setting Start Speed to 0 is essential.
+- Rationale: Setting Start Speed to 0 is essential.
 It ensures the particles spawn and stay on the arc defined by the Shape module, rather than being fired from it.
 The 1-second lifetime gives them time to fade out gracefully.

 Size & Color over Lifetime Modules:
-    Settings: Size over Lifetime is a curve that linearly decreases from value: 1 to value: 0.
+- Settings: Size over Lifetime is a curve that linearly decreases from value: 1 to value: 0.
 Color over Lifetime is a gradient whose Alpha fades from 1 (opaque) to 0 (transparent).
-    Rationale: Both modules work together to make the particles smoothly fade from existence instead of abruptly disappearing, creating a more polished visual effect.
+- Rationale: Both modules work together to make the particles smoothly fade from existence instead of abruptly disappearing, creating a more polished visual effect.

 Trails Module:
-    Settings: The module is enabled (enabled: 1) and set to Mode: Ribbon (mode: 1).
+- Settings: The module is enabled (enabled: 1) and set to Mode: Ribbon (mode: 1).
-    Rationale: This is the key module that creates the "slash" effect.
+- Rationale: This is the key module that creates the "slash" effect.
 The Ribbon mode connects the 50 discrete particles (spawned by the Burst ) into a single, continuous, flowing "blade" of light.
-    Refinement: Width over Trail and Color over Trail  are also set to fade from 1 to 0, ensuring the trail itself fades out elegantly along its length, which reinforces the feeling of a fast-moving, dissipating attack.
+- Refinement: Width over Trail and Color over Trail  are also set to fade from 1 to 0, ensuring the trail itself fades out elegantly along its length, which reinforces the feeling of a fast-moving, dissipating attack.

-Utilisation of Randomness
+Utilisation of Randomness:
 In this specific effect, randomness was deliberately avoided in key areas like Start Size and Start Color  (both are set to constant values, not "Random Between...").

+Rationale:
-    Rationale: The primary purpose of this particle system is clarity-to serve as an unambiguous AoE indicator.
+The primary purpose of this particle system is clarity - to serve as an unambiguous AoE indicator.
 Introducing randomness to the size or color of the warning could make the attack's boundaries look "fuzzy" or inconsistent, potentially confusing the player.
 By using constant values, we ensure the warning is clean, sharp, and identical every time, which is crucial for fair, learnable gameplay.
 The autoRandomSeed: 1  setting provides sufficient internal variation without compromising the effect's core purpose.

 #### Shaders
-In the game, two non-trivial custom shaders were designed and implemented, including a glowing potion effect (<Assets/Effects/PotionGlowNew.shader>) and an enemy erosion effect (<Assets/Effects/EnemyErosionPattern.shader>).
+In the game, two non-trivial custom shaders were designed and implemented, including a [glowing potion effect](<Assets/Effects/PotionGlowNew.shader>) and an [enemy erosion effect](<Assets/Effects/EnemyErosionPattern.shader>).
 These shaders not only enhance the overall visual quality but also align closely with the game’s background, reinforcing its fantasy atmosphere.

 1. **Glowing Potion Effect**